ogrotten/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the DOM?

-2. What is an event?

-3. What is an event listener?

-4. Why would we convert a NodeList into an Array?

-5. What is a component?

 ### Git Set up